TriplyDB/Documentation/docs/triply-db/index.md

 TriplyDB instances can be configured with different types of services.
-The below screenshot shows the “Create service” page for a TriplyDB instance that allows SPARQL, Jena SPARQL, and ElasticSearch services to be created.
+The below screenshot shows the “Create service” page for a TriplyDB instance that allows SPARQL, Jena SPARQL, and Elasticsearch services to be created.

 ![The “Create service” page](create-service.png) Notice that three different types of services can be created.